cycloidmike/cycloidmike.github.io/website-getting-started.md

 13. Go to your domain and enjoy

 ### Update- I've switched over to [Google Domains](https://domains.google/#/)
- - Route 53 does not support routing of apex domains and the first million queries are included with registering the domain through Google
+ - Route 53 does not support routing of apex domains and the first million queries are included

 [back](./)